bcwik9/Espruino-Apps/README.md

     - This command worked for a ESP-01: `esptool.py --port /dev/ttyUSB0 --baud 115200 write_flash --flash_freq 40m --flash_mode qio --flash_size 4m 0x0000 "boot_v1.6.bin" 0x1000 espruino_esp8266_user1.bin 0x7C000 esp_init_data_default.bin 0x7E000 blank.bin`
 - You should now be able to connect to the ESP8266 by running: `screen /dev/ttyUSB0 115200`
   - To kill a `screen` session, press `CTRL+a` then `k`.
 A prompt should ask confirming you want to close, press `y` to confirm and exit
+- Use the [espruino web IDE UI editor](https://www.espruino.com/ide/#) to load code
+  - When getting a successful connection, you should see a message similar to `Found ESP8266_4MB, 2v27.
+Connected to Web Serial, webserial:0840:e1dc`
-- Copy and paste the contents of whatever app js file to the ESP8266 terminal
-  - This won't work if you are loading other modules besides Wifi since they need to be uploaded via the [web UI](https://chrome.google.com/webstore/detail/espruino-web-ide/bleoifhkdalbjfbobjackfdifdneehpo?hl=en)
+  - Alternatively, copy and paste the contents of whatever app js file to the ESP8266 terminal if it's simple and doesn't have modules.
+This won't work if you are loading other modules besides Wifi since they need to be uploaded via the [web UI](https://www.espruino.com/ide/#)
-  - First be sure to replace your Wifi credentials in the file!
+  - First be sure to replace your Wifi credentials in the file if applicable!
 - (Optional) Run this command to set the name of your device to something recognizable in your router list and to other devices:
 ```
 var wifi = require('Wifi');